Maine Crab Cakes

 TABLE OF CONTENTS

 Developed through trial and error - a recipe that would yield a crunchy outside; soft, moist inside; and maintain the delicate flavor of the Maine crab meat.
 Did not add onion, peppers or such that would over power the taste of the sweet crab.
 Autumncroft - Pembroke, ME

-1 lb. fresh Maine crab meat
+- 1 lb. fresh Maine crab meat

-2 whole eggs
+- 2 whole eggs

-1 tsp.
+- 1 tsp.
 Raye's yellow mustard (Raye's Mill in Eastport, ME)

-1 tsp. black pepper
+- 1 tsp. black pepper

-1 Tbsp. chopped fresh parsley (optional)
+- 1 Tbsp. chopped fresh parsley (optional)

-- PLAIN dry bread crumbs (generic or store brand's okay)
+- Plain dry bread crumbs (generic or store brand's okay)

-Divide into 6-8 scoops depending on how cakes many are desired.
+In a medium bowl, combine other ingredients together and divide into 6-8 scoops depending on how cakes many are desired.